 Guidance for aftercare will be provided, which will assist by helping to establish and prioritise training components, to aid your baby’s strengths and target areas of focus for further support, which can be initiated independently, as an adjunct in achieving your baby’s movement goals.

-If there are any other questions about this specialist Paediatric Neuromotor Service, or, you wish to book a consultation with Michael Parr the consulting osteopath in Cambridge, based at Elementary Health, please don’t hesitate to call or email.
+If there are any other questions about this specialist Paediatric Neuromotor Service, or, you wish to book a paediatric developmental assessment and paediatric therapy consultation with Michael Parr the consulting osteopath in Cambridge, based at Elementary Health, please don’t hesitate to call or email.

-We recommend your infant’s first visit is a Complex Case Consultation.
+We recommend your infant’s first visit is a First Paediatric Consultation.
 The Initial Consultation will last 90 minutes (1.5 hours), and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.